YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

    :height: 574px
    :width: 459px
    :align: left

 .. _overview-clients:

 Clients and Runtimes
 ####################

+Mojito was designed with the goal to run in multiple runtime environments and to support online and offline experiences.
+The following are the supported client/runtime
+environments:

-- **Mobile browser:** Such clients support an HTML-based online experience, and may also
-- support an HTML5-based offline experience.
+- **Mobile browser:** - supports an HTML-based online experience and may also support an HTML5-based offline experience.
-- **Desktop browser: Such clients are assumed to be always connected, and support an HTML-based online experience.
+- **Desktop browser:** - assumed to be always connected and support an HTML-based online experience.
-- **Native client:** Such clients are deployed as packaged applications, wrapping native chrome around an HTML5-based experience.
+- **Native client:** - deployed as packaged applications, wrapping native chrome around an HTML5-based experience.

 .. _overview-apps: